 The Eighteenth Century Studies Seminar

-In the past year, we have had presentations from Professor Katie Scott of the Courtauld Institute on The Philosopher’s Room: Diderot’s regrets over the loss of his old dressing gown, from Dr Richard Johns of the University of York on A thin red line: the painted interior in early modern England and from Dr James Taylor on Sir Joseph Banks and the visualisation of Terra Australis (1768-1803): an examination of why artists were selected for these British voyages of exploration.
+In recent years, we have had presentations from Professor Katie Scott of the Courtauld Institute on The Philosopher’s Room: Diderot’s regrets over the loss of his old dressing gown, from Dr Richard Johns of the University of York on A thin red line: the painted interior in early modern England and from Dr James Taylor on Sir Joseph Banks and the visualisation of Terra Australis (1768-1803): an examination of why artists were selected for these British voyages of exploration.

 The members of our Committee are drawn from across the Faculty of Arts, Humanities and Cultures: